GLambard/SMILES-X/README.md

 ## What can I do with it?
 With the SMILES-X, you can:
-* **Find best architectures** fitted to your small dataset via a Bayesian optimization.
+* **Design best architectures** fitted to your small dataset via a Bayesian optimization.
-* **Predict molecular properties** of a list of SMILES based on models ensembling.
+* **Predict molecular properties** of a list of SMILES based on designed models ensembling **without human-engineered descriptors**.
-* **Interpret** a prediction by visualizing the salient elements and/or substructures most related to an inferred property
+* **Interpret a prediction** by visualizing the salient elements and/or substructures most related to a property

 ## Usage